-Line 24 - If you made payments with your Form IL-1040, previously filed Form IL-1040-X, or for any other reason (i.e. paying your electronic return balance due or responding to a notice or a bill), you should write the total of all tax payments made on Line 24.
+Line 28 - If you made payments with your Form IL-1040, previously filed Form IL-1040-X, or for any other reason (i.e. paying your electronic return balance due or responding to a notice or a bill), write the total of all tax payments made.

-Line 25 - Follow the instructions on the form.
+Line 29 - Follow the instructions on the form.

-Refund or balance due - Lines 26 through 29
+Step 4: Refund or balance due

-Line 26 - Follow the instructions on the form.
+Line 30 - Follow the instructions on the form.
 We will figure any interest due to you and include it in your refund check.